kamejosh/owlbear-hp-tracker/USAGE.md

 + Rolling Initiative: When clicking the Initiative Button a random number between 1 and 20 is rolled and the dexterity modifier from the [Statblock](#statblock) (if selected) is added and entered as the final initiative value.

 **Note: The HP value can never exceed the maxHP value ([except when maxHP is 0](#initializing-token)).
 It can also not be a negative number if the [Global Setting](#global-settings) for "Allow negative numbers" is not selected.
 All symbols except numbers will be removed to maintain a compatible value.**

+##### Temporary Hitpoints

+Temporary Hitpoints follow these rules:

++ Adding temporary hitpoints increases the current hitpoint maximum as well as the current hitpoints.
++ Once temporary hitpoints are active, decreasing normal hitpoints removes the same amount of temporary hitpoints.
+E.g. if a token has 5 temporary HP, and takes 3 HP damage, the temporary HP are now at 2.

 ##### Initializing Token